-10.4 Search space set group switching
+10.4 Search space set group switching and skipping of PDCCH monitoring

 A UE can be provided a group index for a respective Type3-PDCCH CSS set or USS set by searchSpaceGroupIdList for PDCCH monitoring on a serving cell.
 If the UE is not provided searchSpaceGroupIdList for a search space set, the following procedures are not applicable for PDCCH monitoring according to the search space set.